In this age of instant gratification, customers expect a smooth and seamless online payments experience.

 In a similar vein, a bank transfer is a direct transfer of funds from your customer’s account to yours using the bank’s mobile app or website.

 These two closely related methods of payment—ACH payments and bank transfer—have lower processing fees, which makes them more cost-effective than card payments.
-However, credit and debit cards are more convenient.
+Credit and debit cards are often more convenient for one-time, smaller purchases.
+However, ACH is highly cost-effective and, once set up, is often more convenient and reliable for recurring billing than managing card expirations.

 Direct debit